quicwg/multipath/draft-ietf-quic-multipath.md

 ## PATH_STANDBY frame {#path-standby-frame}

-PATH_STANDBY Frames are used by endpoints to inform the peer about its preference to not use the path associated to the Destination Connection IDs in the frame for sending.
+PATH_STANDBY Frames are used by endpoints to inform the peer about its preference to not use the indicated path for sending.
 PATH_STANDBY frames are formatted as shown in {{fig-path-standby-format}}.

 ~~~